richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 }
 {% endhighlight %}

-Other components can the request the map to be moved by raising the 'move_map' event:
+Other components can the request the map to be moved by raising the `move_map` event:

 {% highlight js %}
 PubSub.publish('map_moved', newPosition)
 {% endhighlight %}

+Likewise, they can subscribe to changes in the map:

+{% highlight js %}
+PubSub.subscribe('move_map', this.handleMoveMap)
+{% endhighlight %}

-I have implemented a simple example application which display earthquake locations
+I have implemented a simple example application which display earthquake locations.

 [Example application](https://richorama.github.io/event-driven-map/)